Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

         1.  the wireless device sends an <mark>association request frame</mark>
         2.  the AP responds with an <mark>association response frame</mark>
     3. Authenticate
-        1. The host provides AP with some information.The AP typically communicates with an <mark>authentication server</mark> to verify these information, relaying information between the wireless device and the authentication server using a protocol such as <mark>RADIUS</mark>  or <mark>DIAMETER</mark>.
+        - The host provides AP with some information.The AP typically communicates with an <mark>authentication server</mark> to verify these information, relaying information between the wireless device and the authentication server using a protocol such as <mark>RADIUS</mark>  or <mark>DIAMETER</mark>.
     4. Assign IP
         The host is assigned an IP address following <mark>DHCP protocol</mark>

-- How 802.11 CSMA/CA Protocol Works:
+> ### 7.2.1 802.11 CSMA/CA Protocol

  1. If initially the station senses the channel <mark>idle</mark>, it transmits its frame after a short period of time known as the <mark>Distributed Inter-frame Space (DIFS)</mark>;
  2. Otherwise, the station chooses a random backoff value using <mark>binary exponential backoff</mark>  and counts down this value after <mark>DIFS</mark> when the channel is sensed <mark>idle</mark>.
 While the channel is sensed busy, the counter value remains <mark>frozen</mark>.
  3. When the counter reaches zero (note that this can only occur while the channel is sensed <mark>idle</mark>), the station transmits the <mark>entire frame</mark> and then waits for an acknowledgment.
  4. If an <mark>acknowledgment</mark> is received, the transmitting station knows that its frame has been correctly received at the destination station.
 If the station has another frame to send, it begins the CSMA/CA protocol at step 2.
 If the acknowledgment isn’t received, the transmitting station reenters the backoff phase in step 2, with the random value chosen from a <mark>larger interval</mark>.

 - Because 802.11wireless LANs do not use collision detection, once a station begins to transmit a frame, it transmits the frame <mark>in its entirety regardless of collision</mark>.

 - When the destination station receives a frame that <mark>passes the CRC</mark>, it waits a short period of time known as the <mark>Short Inter-frame Spacing (SIFS)</mark> and then sends back an acknowledgment frame.

+- Why Does CSMA/CA Take Different Approach With CSMA/CD:
+    1. The ability to detect collisions requires the ability to send (the station’s own ­signal) and receive (to determine whether another station is also transmitting) at the same time.
+Because the strength of the received signal is typically <mark>very small</mark> compared to the strength of the transmitted signal at the 802.11 adapter, it is costly to build hardware that can detect a collision.
+    2. More importantly, even if the adapter could transmit and listen at the same time (and presumably abort transmission when it senses a busy channel), the adapter would still <mark>not be able to detect all collisions</mark>, due to the hidden terminal problem and fading.
-- Why Does CDMA/CA Take Different Approach With CDMA/CA:In 802.11, if the two stations sense the channel busy, they both immediately enter <mark>random backoff</mark>, hopefully choosing <mark>different backoff values</mark>.
+- In 802.11, if the two stations sense the channel busy, they both immediately enter <mark>random backoff</mark>, hopefully choosing <mark>different backoff values</mark>.
 If these values are indeed different, once the channel becomes idle, one of the two stations will begin transmitting before the other, and  the <mark>“losing station”</mark> will hear the <mark>“winning station’s”</mark> signal, <mark>freeze</mark> its counter, and refrain from transmitting until the winning station has completed its transmission

 - Dealing With <mark>Hidden Terminals</mark>: <mark>RTS</mark> and <mark>CTS</mark>: the IEEE 802.11 protocol allows a station to use a short <mark>Request to Send (RTS)</mark> control frame and a short <mark>Clear to Send (CTS)</mark> control frame to reserve access to the channel:
     1. When a sender wants to send a DATA frame, it can first send an RTS frame to the AP, indicating the <mark>total time required to transmit the DATA frame and the acknowledgment (ACK) frame</mark>.